zyx124/dictation/dictation.md

 take note 注意到

 140
 President DT is highlighting his economic policies with the ceremonial ground breaking of 10 billion fax on factory complex in Wisconson.
 The T celebration comes with less road economic news with hardly Davidson's announcement is moving some motorcycle production overseas.
-PDT met with Russian president Vladimir Putin in Finland next month comes he gather with increasingly
+PDT met with Russian president Vladimir Putin in Finland next month comes he gather with increasingly anxious // allies who have been following the American's leaders of repeated calls to improve relations with Russia.
+The WH and Prinmulim announced Thursday that the two leaders would meet in July 16th in Helsinki.
+Republicans are accusing top federal line forcement officals with holding important documents from them and details about survillance of tactics du